BP gets $4 billion from Anadarko for oil spill costs

 Anadarko, based in Woodlands, Texas, was a 25 percent partner in the doomed Macondo well.
 It sued BP in April, claiming that gross negligence by BP caused the blowout and saying that BP is responsible for economic losses from the incident.
 BP, in turn, invoiced Anadarko $6.1 billion for spill-related costs it calculated Anadarko owed.

-The settlement announced on Monday is "favorable for both companies," BP Chief Executive Bob Dudley said.
+The settlement announced on Monday is "favourable for both companies," BP Chief Executive Bob Dudley said.

 Without a deal, Anadarko could have been on the hook for 25 percent of the cost of cleanup, compensating those affected, and any government fines.
 BP has said the total bill for the oil spill, including fines, will be $42 billion.
 This suggests Anadarko could have faced a total bill well above the $4 billion it agreed to pay.